-NEMETHY: The Cure for High Prices is—High Prices
+NEMETHY: The cure for high prices is – high prices

 Prices are important economic signals.
-High prices—whether for energy foodstuffs, etc., are signals to the world to (a) supply more; (b) substitute; or (c) conserve.
-And so, high energy and food markets today should eventually result in lower prices.
+High prices – whether for energy foodstuffs, etc., are signals to the world to (a) supply more; (b) substitute; or (c) conserve.
+And so high energy and food markets today should eventually result in lower prices.

-This article will first examine how this principle may apply to energy, then to foodstuffs, and then discuss impact on inflation.
+This article will first examine how this principle may apply to energy, then to foodstuffs, and then discuss the impact on inflation.

 Energy

-A dramatic increase in gas prices, especially in Europe, has resulted in a glut —and temporarily negative wholesale gas prices.
-There are more Liquified Natural Gas (LNG) ships waiting to unload in Europe than available terminals.
+A dramatic increase in gas prices, especially in Europe, has resulted in a glut – and temporarily negative wholesale gas prices.
+There are more liquefied natural gas (LNG) ships waiting to unload in Europe than available terminals.
 Storage tanks are pretty well full.
 All this is testimony to the enormous ability of economies to adapt, when markets forces are allowed to work.

-And yet, worldwide, in the short- to medium-term, I am not optimistic about the world’s ability to solve the energy crisis, nor about the prospect of lower energy prices—due to interference with markets.
+And yet worldwide, in the short to medium term, I am not optimistic about the world’s ability to solve the energy crisis, nor about the prospect of lower energy prices – due to interference with markets.
 Some examples of market interference are discussed below:

-Bringing on board new energy sources is capital intensive—whether hydrocarbon drilling, nuclear or alternative energy (building solar parks, establishing new mines, etc.) Recent increases in interest rates and cost of capital must be passed through to incentivize promoters to bring new capacity on stream.
+Bringing on board new energy sources is capital intensive, whether hydrocarbon drilling, nuclear or alternative energy (building solar parks, establishing new mines, etc.).
+Recent increases in interest rates and cost of capital must be passed through to incentivise promoters to bring new capacity on stream.
 As energy prices are always determined at the margin, this will serve to increase the cost of all energy.

-My prognosis is that energy prices will remain high for at least 4-5 years, even if there is a recession, because hydrocarbon-based energy still accounts for 84% of global energy supply; alternatives appear incapable of taking up the slack sufficiently quickly and are constrained by supply of key minerals (copper, aluminum, battery metals, etc.) Bringing new gas, oil or nuclear projects on stream is capital intensive and takes at least 4-5 years.
+My prognosis is that energy prices will remain high for at least 4-5 years, even if there is a recession, because hydrocarbon-based energy still accounts for 84% of global energy supply; alternatives appear incapable of taking up the slack sufficiently quickly and are constrained by supply of key minerals (copper, aluminium, battery metals, etc.).
+Bringing new gas, oil or nuclear projects on stream is capital intensive and takes at least 4-5 years.

 Food

 One of the largest input costs to food is energy.
 Higher energy prices predestine the world to higher food prices.
-There are also other factors.
-For example, fertilizer supply has been disrupted in the world:
+There are also other factors: for example, fertiliser supply has been disrupted in the world:

-Impact on Inflation
+Impact on inflation

 As of the date of this article in mid-November 2022, financial markets are breathing a collective sigh of relief at a recently announced lower-than-forecast inflation rate.
 This trend may be short-lived.
 Energy and food are two of the largest components of inflation.

-There are also lag effects—neither energy nor food price increases have been fully passed through to consumers.
+There are also lag effects – neither energy nor food price increases have been fully passed through to consumers.
 A few examples:

 Other persistent sources of inflation:

-I would argue there is no way we are likely to approach 2% inflation in the coming years, unless Central Banks hike interest rates enough to induce not just a recession, but a full depression.
+I would argue there is no way we are likely to approach 2% inflation in the coming years, unless central banks hike interest rates enough to induce not just a recession, but a full depression.
 Assuming they will not be prepared to pay this high political price: brace for high (>5%) inflation.

 Les Nemethy is the CEO and founder of Euro-Phoenix Financial Advisors Ltd and a former official at the World Bank.